WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 With WordPress Playground, you can quickly launch a WordPress installation using any theme available in the [WordPress Themes Directory](https://wordpress.org/themes/).
 Simply pass the `theme` [query parameter](/developers/apis/query-api) to the [Playground URL](https://playground.wordpress.net) like this: https://playground.wordpress.net/?theme=disco.

-You can also load any theme from the WordPress themes directory by setting the [`installTheme` step](/blueprints/steps#InstallThemeStep) of a custom `blueprint.json` passed to the Playground instance.
+You can also load any theme from the WordPress themes directory by setting the [`installTheme` step](/blueprints/steps#InstallThemeStep) of a [Blueprint](/blueprints/getting-started) passed to the Playground instance.

 ```json
 {